 Supported Configurations for Cloud Management Gateway

-When you plan for a CMG, is it important to understand what configurations are supported by Cloud Management Gateway.
+When planning for a CMG, it is crucial to understand which configurations are supported by the Cloud Management Gateway.

-- For Windows version, almost all Windows versions supported by Configuration Manager are supported for CMG.
+- For Windows versions, almost all Windows versions supported by Configuration Manager are supported for CMG.

 - CMG only supports the management point and software update point roles.
 You can also deploy task sequence over internet using CMG.